 Once completed, make sure that everything looks correct by double-checking both sheets - if everything looks good then you are done!
 Your data is now successfully synced between Airtable and Google Sheets so any changes made in one place will automatically be updated in the other too!

-Exporting data from Airtable to Google Sheets manually is a good option if you don't need a more automated connection and are only importing the data on an ad hoc basis.
+Exporting data from Airtable to Google Sheets manually is a good option if you don't need a more automated connection and are only importing the data once in a while.
 Here's a step-by-step guide of the process:

 First, open up Airtable and navigate to the table that contains the records you want to export.